liuxin0824/BCV-LR-discrete/README.md

 1. FICC provides code for its pre-training part while doesn't offer code for fine-tuning the pre-trained model and combining it with its MCTS-based backbone online.
 This makes it difficult for us to reproduce this work within the short timeframe of the rebuttal period.
 2. FICC has not been evaluated on the Procgen.
 Moreover, whether its MCTS-based backbone EfficientZero (EZ)[3] is applicable to procedurally generated environments remains an open question.
 This lack of information—such as hyperparameter settings and EZ framework in Procgen—leaves us unable to ensure the validity of our reproductions.
 3. We have already compared BCV-LR against 6 advanced and popular baselines on Procgen, including the state-of-the-art RL and ILV algorithms.
 Additionally, to our knowledge, none of these methods have been directly compared with the FICC.
-Thus, we feel that the current set of comparisons on Procgen is adequate, a view that also aligns with the feedback from Reviewer HHys and TLPv.
 4. The backbone of FICC, EZ, is built on MCTS and thus requires considerable training time.
 As noted in EZ [3], it take 28 GPU hours for 100k steps in discrete control, whereas BCV-LR online stage requires only around 1 GPU hour on both discrete and continuous domains.
 This relatively high computational cost has led many subsequent works [4,5] to refrain from direct comparisons with EZ, even in Atari experiments.
 In addition, this consumption also means it's hard to obtain its results within the limited timeframe available.

+最好加一条方法上的差异或描述，
+code的原因放最后

 If you have any questions, please feel free to let us know!
 ___